 The Roosevelt Cable Car is the only cable car that connects Manhattan to Roosevelt Island in New York.
-It is a small elongated island located in the East River, once home to several hospitals and a prison but now a residential area filled with green spaces, luxury buildings, sports facilities, and even the campus of Cornell University.
+It is a small elongated island located in the East River, which in the past was home to several hospitals and a prison, but today is a residential area brimming with green spaces, luxury buildings, sports facilities and even the campus of Cornell University.

 The Roosevelt Cable Car is located in the Upper East Side neighborhood, very close to the southeast corner of Central Park.
 It is an ideal tourist attraction to complete the visit to this New York neighborhood after visiting some museums and walking its luxurious streets.

-- Round out your visit to the Upper East Side
+- Complete the visit to the Upper East Side.

 Why do I like it?

 I like it because it is a very quiet place to go for a walk to disconnect from the hustle and bustle of Manhattan.
-On Roosevelt Island, there are several little parks and overlooks by the water perfect for taking some nice pictures of your trip and to let the kids play outside for a while if you're traveling as a family.
+On Roosevelt Island there are several small parks that you can add to the list of the 10 best parks in New York, plus overlooks along the water perfect for taking some nice pictures of the trip and to let the kids play outdoors for a while in case you are traveling with your family.